Tom Aspaul: Other work

-Tom launched a music and pop culture podcast, Bottle Pop with Tom Aspaul in 2017.
+He launched a music and pop culture podcast, Bottle Pop with Tom Aspaul in 2017.
 He is the host, with fellow singer-songwriter guests including MNEK, Becky Hill, Siobhan Donaghy, Anita Blay and Clare Maguire; as well as music journalist guests such as Popjustice.
-Since 2018 Tom has been sporadically presenting on the internet only radio station, FUBAR Radio.
-In 2020 he began hosting a weekly show on Gorgeous FM, an LGBTQ+ station for Birmingham, the Black Country and Shropshire.
-In 2021, Tom was part of United Kingdom's jury in the Eurovision Song Contest 2021.
+Since 2018 Aspaul has been sporadically presenting on the internet only radio station, FUBAR Radio.
+In 2021, Aspaul was part of United Kingdom's jury in the Eurovision Song Contest 2021.
+On 31 December 2025, he launched his OnlyFans account.

 Personal life

 Aspaul is gay.
 He lived in Thessaloniki, Greece as part of his master's degree.